Azure/terraform-azurerm-aks/README.md

 }
 ```

-To try the module, please run `terraform apply` command in `examples`'s sub folder.
+There're some examples in the examples folder.
+You can execute `terraform apply` command in `examples`'s sub folder to try the module.
+These examples are tested against every PR with the [E2E Test](#Pre-Commit--Pr-Check--Test).

 ## Pre-Commit & Pr-Check & Test